Check out some of the Frequently Asked Questions in regard to the Terrebonne Refinement Plan and the Preferred Alternative:

 - Best meets the goals, objectives, and evaluation criteria of the Terrebonne Refinement Plan.

-A. No. The preferred Couplet Alternative does not include any roundabouts on U.S. 97.
+A. No. The preferred Couplet Alternative includes a roundabout on Lower Bridge Way but does not include any roundabouts on U.S. 97.

 Q. Does the Couplet Alternative include a new signaled intersection?